SpectreFury/the-gopher-project/src/pages/go/the-basics/variables-and-constants.md

 .\main.go:11:2: cannot assign to name (neither addressable nor a map index expression)
 ```

 This is just as we expected, Constants value cannot be modified.
+If you try to modify the value, the compiler is going to scream at you and rightfully so.
+You must have seen that we are just all capital letter as the variable name.
+This is because of a convention to use all caps for constant variables.

+So when should you use variables and when should you use constants?
+If you know during the declaration of the variable that it's value is going to change then use a variable, and if that's not the case, use constant.
+Other good way of doing this is just using const variables unless you need to change it.

 ## Operators

 We can use operators to do different operations over the variables or constant we have.
 There are different types of operators, so let's discuss about them here.

 ### Arithmetic